tymyrddin/red-recon/source/docs/dns/README.md

 ## What?

-Discover domain name and IP address information and identify the technical contact and administrator contact information for that company or domain and use additional tools to query DNS for different types of DNS records.
+Identify the domains using a combination of Whois lookups and DNS profiling.
+Use tools such as Whois, Shodan, and recon-ng to collect domain information.
+Identify the technical contact and administrator contact information for that company or domain and use additional tools to query DNS for different types of DNS records.

 👉 If zone transfers are not refused, make sure to document that in the report.